Information Design in the Principal-Agent Problem: Introduction

-The contract design literature usually assumes that the principal does not directly observe the agent's action; rather, she observes the induced outcome.
-To incentivize the agent to take an action maximizing the principal's expected utility over the distribution of outcomes, the principal pays the agent according to the outcome.
-Specifically, the principal designs a \emph{contract}, which specifies the monetary \emph{transfer} that the principal will pass to the agent as a function of the outcome.
-Note that the transfers cannot depend on the unobserved action.
+Given this misalignment of interests, the principal must incentivize the agent to invest effort in the project --- this is known as the \emph{principal-agent problem}.
+An underlying, inherent assumption is that the principal does not directly observe the agent's action; therefore, she cannot simply ``purchase'' the agent's work.
+In the classic principal-agent model, the principal can observe only some outcome induced by the agent's action.
+To \emph{implement} an action, i.e., to incentivize the agent to take it, the principal pays the agent according to the outcome: She designs a \emph{contract} specifying the monetary \emph{transfer} to the agent as a function of the outcome (notably, not as a function of the unobserved action).
+The principal's goal in designing the contract is to maximize her expected utility (payoff minus transfer), where the expectation is over the distribution of outcomes induced by the agent's action.